The Legend of Heroes: Trails in the Sky SC

 The Legend of Heroes: Trails in the Sky SC is a 2006 role-playing video game developed by Nihon Falcom.
-The game is a part of the Trails series, itself a part of the larger The Legend of Heroes series, and serves as a direct sequel to The Legend of Heroes: Trails in the Sky.
-It first released in Japan for Windows in 2006 before releasing for the PlayStation Portable the following year.
+The game is the second installment of the Trails series, itself a part of the larger The Legend of Heroes series, and follows Trails in the Sky (2004).
+It was first released in Japan for Windows in 2006 before releasing for the PlayStation Portable the following year.

 Trails in the Sky SC did not see an English release until 2015 due to the large amount of text necessary to translate and localize.
 A high-definition port to the PlayStation 3 was released in 2013, while a remaster for the PlayStation Vita was released in 2015; both were only released in Japan.
+An English Windows version was released in 2015.
 A sequel, Trails in the Sky the 3rd, was released in 2007.

 Gameplay

 The game plays similarly to its predecessor, being a role-playing video game with turn-based battles.
 Several new features were added, most notably being the addition of chain crafts, attacks in which up to four members of the party may attack enemies in a simultaneous attack.